amplience/dc-extension-automatic-alt-text-docs/README.md

 - Ability to point to any native Amplience image (including those within extensions)
 - Setting to turn on / off automatic population of fields on image selection
 - Ability to choose locale for text fields
-- Ability to click to refresh all alt text
+- Ability to click to refresh all alt text (in automatic mode)
+- Ability to click to generate all alt text (in generated mode)
-- Ability to refresh alt text for individual localised fields
+- Ability to refresh / generate alt text for individual localised fields (depending on mode selection)
 - Ability to manually create alt text or edit in Dynamic Content
+- Ability to use a brand voice for generated alt text

 ## User Guide